nais/doc/docs/how-to-guides/dependabot-auto-merge.md

 ## GitHub workflow for auto-merging Dependabot pull requests

 This workflow will trigger when dependabot opens a pull request.
-All changes are automatically merged.
+All minor and patch-level changes are automatically merged.
+Major version bumps needs manual merging.
 See also [Automating Dependabot with GitHub Actions][automating-dependabot].

 ```yaml